cos418atPrinceton/assignments_template/README.md

 As you complete parts of the assignments (and begin future assignments) we'll ask you push tags.
 You should also be committing and pushing your progress regularly.

-### Steping into Assignment 1-1
+### Stepping into Assignment 1-1

-Now it's time to go to assignment 1-1 folder to begin your adventure!
+Now it's time to go to the [assignment 1-1](assignment1-1) folder to begin your adventure!